shurik179/yozh-SC2023/docs/projects/maze1.rst

-We should also add similar code for determining whether there is a path to the right (left to the reader as exercise).
+We should also add similar code for determining whether there is a path to the right (left to the reader as an exercise).

 Next, once we advanced, we need to check if there is a passage ahead.
 This is easy using `all_on_black()` function (if there is no passage forward,